Seacoast Banking (SBCF)

 Seacoast Banking Return on Equity

-11. Key Takeaways from Seacoast Banking’s Q3 Results
+11. Key Takeaways from Seacoast Banking’s Q4 Results

 12. Is Now The Time To Buy Seacoast Banking?

-We see the value of companies driving economic growth, but in the case of Seacoast Banking, we’re out.
-Although its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months, its estimated sales for the next 12 months are weak.
+Seacoast Banking isn’t a terrible business, but it isn’t one of our picks.
+Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its TBVPS has declined over the last five years.
 And while the company’s estimated net interest income growth for the next 12 months is great, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.